samsung-cnct/kraken-lib/README.md

 docker run $K2OPTS quay.io/samsung_cnct/k2:latest ./bin/update.sh --config $HOME/.kraken/${CLUSTER}.yaml --addnodepools <nodepools,you,wish,to,add> --rmnodepools <nodepools,you,wish,to,remove>
 ```

-## Kubernetes versioning for K2 services
+## Kubernetes versioning for kraken-lib services
-K2 will use the versions of helm and kubectl appropriate for the Kubernetes version of each cluster.
+kraken-lib will use the versions of helm and kubectl appropriate for the Kubernetes version of each cluster.
 It does so by determining each cluster's currently-set Kubernetes minor version.
 Because nodepools can have different versions from each other, the minor version is set according to the version of the control plane nodepool in AWS clusters.
-For GKE clusters, K2 uses the Kubernetes version of the last nodepool in the nodePools list.
+For GKE clusters, kraken-lib uses the Kubernetes version of the last nodepool in the nodePools list.

 ### Handling unsupported versions of helm
 Currently, and for the foreseeable future, new helm releases will be shipped after new Kubernetes releases, resulting in helm possibly not being supported for the latest Kubernetes version.
 You have two options.

-#### Option 1: Overriding helm in K2 config file
+#### Option 1: Overriding helm in Kraken config file
-In the K2 config file, set the cluster level key `helmOverride` to `true` if you wish to use the latest version of helm that is available.
+In the Kraken config file, set the cluster level key `helmOverride` to `true` if you wish to use the latest version of helm that is available.
 Warning: since this would be using a version of helm that does not support your cluster's k8s version, this may result in unexpected behavior.
-Set `helmOverride` to `false` if you would like to run K2 without helm.
+Set `helmOverride` to `false` if you would like to run kraken-lib without helm.

 #### Option 2: Overriding helm via environment variable
-This will automatically happen if you are trying to run a cluster with a Kubernetes version that does not have helm support, and you did not set helmOverride in the K2 config file.
+This will automatically happen if you are trying to run a cluster with a Kubernetes version that does not have helm support, and you did not set helmOverride in the Kraken config file.
-K2 will halt and, via fail message, prompt you to set a cluster specific helm override env variable to true or false.
+kraken-lib will halt and, via fail message, prompt you to set a cluster specific helm override env variable to true or false.

 ```bash
 export helm_override_<CLUSTER_NAME>=<TRUE/FALSE>
 ```
-Now, run cluster up again, and K2 will use the override condition you specified.
+Now, run cluster up again, and kraken-lib will use the override condition you specified.

 ## Destroying a Kubernetes Cluster

 How zen of you - everything must come to end, including Kubernetes clusters.
-To destroy a cluster created with K2, please do the following:
+To destroy a cluster created with kraken-lib, please do the following:

 ```bash
 docker run $K2OPTS quay.io/samsung_cnct/k2:latest ./bin/down.sh --config $HOME/.kraken/${CLUSTER}.yaml